chinamike65/hugo-tuolesi/content/book3/book3en.md

 By destroying my slow mountain, it is also waiting for King Kong.

-Seeing righteousness without deceit, without Dharmault therefore obeying,
+Seeing righteousness without deceit, without fault therefore obeying,

 Good affixes are easy to understand, and respectful words are good to say.